Tax alert

 insight featured image

-High-income taxpayers that make large donations of cash or qualifying securities (e.g., public company shares) may have unintended tax consequences, under proposed changes to the alternative minimum tax (AMT) rules.
+Donating to charitable causes is rewarding for many Canadians—but there are important tax implications that need to be considered.
+One of these considerations is how recent changes to the federal alternative minimum tax (AMT) could impact the donation decisions of certain taxpayers.
+High-income taxpayers that make large donations of cash or qualifying securities (e.g., public company shares) may have unintended tax consequences, under proposed changes to the AMT rules.

-Specifically, under the proposed rules, a taxpayer can only use 50% of the donation tax credit on eligible charitable donations to reduce any AMT payable.
-Furthermore, 30% of capital gains on donated shares to registered charities will be included in income for AMT purposes (instead of being excluded under the current rules).
-If enacted, these changes would be effective as of January 1, 2024.
-The Department of Finance (Finance) released draft legislation on August 4, 2023.
+Specifically, a taxpayer can only deduct 80% of the donation tax credit to reduce any AMT payable.
+Furthermore, taxpayers would have to include 30% of capital gains on donated shares to registered charities in income for AMT purposes (increased from nil under the current rules).

 Background on existing rules

 Existing AMT rules are intended to help ensure that Canadians pay their fair share in tax by preventing certain individuals and trusts from claiming exemptions, deductions, and tax credits that would generally be available under ordinary income tax rules.
-Recent changes to these rules, introduced in Federal Budget 2023, would result in certain high-income taxpayers paying more taxes, but fewer middle-income taxpayers being subject to the regime.
+The proposed changes to these rules would result in certain high-income taxpayers paying more taxes, but fewer middle-income taxpayers being subject to the regime.

 The current federal rules prevent high-income taxpayers from significantly reducing their regular tax payable by calculating an adjusted taxable income which limits certain deductions and credits that can be claimed.
 Taxpayers would then pay the higher of the AMT or the regular tax, and any additional amount paid between AMT and regular tax can be carried forward and credited against regular tax for up to seven years.
 Provincial AMT may also apply and is generally calculated as a percentage of the federal AMT amount.